fbef0102/Game-Private_Plugin/Plugin_插件/Server_伺服器/l4d2_scripted_hud/readme.md

 		// HUD 5 Text area Height.
 		l4d2_scripted_hud_hud5_height "0.3"

+		// The text you want to display in the HUD.
+		// Note: When cvar is empty "", plugin will use the predefined HUD text set in the code, check GetHUD*_Text functions. l4d2_scripted_hud_hud5_text ""

+		// The text you want to display in the HUD.
+		// Note: When cvar is empty "", plugin will use the predefined HUD text set in the code, check GetHUD*_Text functions. l4d2_scripted_hud_hud5_text ""

 		// Aligns the HUD 5 text horizontally.
 		// 1 = LEFT, 2 = CENTER, 3 = RIGHT.
 		l4d2_scripted_hud_hud5_text_align "1"